-In the Entrepreneurship and Community Development Clinic, students represent local small business owners and aspiring entrepreneurs on transactional legal issues critical to their success.
+In the Entrepreneurship and Community Development Clinic, UC Law students represent local small business owners and aspiring entrepreneurs on transactional legal issues critical to their success.
 Client services include assistance and counseling on entity selection and formation, regulatory compliance and licensing, advice on trademark and copyright protection, and lease and contract review, negotiation, and preparation.
 Prospective ECDC clients can access the Pro Bono Legal Assistance Application here.

 The Indigent Defense Clinic provides third year law students with the opportunity to represent clients charged with misdemeanors and felonies in Hamilton County.
 With one-on-one supervision, each student is mentored by a practicing criminal defense attorney.

-In the Sixth Circuit Clinic, students work closely with an attorney on cases pending before the U.S. Court of Appeals for the Sixth Circuit.
+In the Sixth Circuit Clinic, law school students work closely with an attorney on cases pending before the U.S. Court of Appeals for the Sixth Circuit.
 Students attend arguments at the Court and participate in mooting the attorneys for oral argument.